Library FAQs for Students and Faculty

 For questions regarding a bill on your account before campus buildings closed in response to Covid, please contact Ashley Gonzales at email@example.com.

 What services are being offered by the library at this time?

 Librarians are on hand to help as classes move online with consultations, instruction, advice on creating or revising research assignments, and more.
-You can live chat with us Monday-Thursday, 9AM-8PM and Friday, 1-5PM, email us, make an online research appointment, or contact your subject liaison.
+You can live chat with us Monday through Friday from 9AM-5PM, email us, make an online research appointment, or contact your subject liaison.

 Since physical access to collections is not currently an option, we are doing our best to purchase or trial materials as needed for faculty.
 The libraries offer a large amount of material online, and that body grows every day.
 Let us know how we can help you!

 Can I come to Swem to pick up print materials?